sartography/SpiffWorkflow/doc/bpmn/synthesis.rst

     self.workflow.refresh_waiting_tasks()

-At the end of each iteeration, we call :code:`refresh_waiting_tasks` to ensure that any currently `WAITING` tasks will move to `READY` if they are able to do so.
+At the end of each iteration, we call :code:`refresh_waiting_tasks` to ensure that any currently `WAITING` tasks will move to `READY` if they are able to do so.

 After the workflow finishes, we'll give the user a few options for looking at the end state.